arosenkranz/scenarios/ui-component-docs/step1.md

       &#x3C;/div&#x3E;
 </pre>

-Notice how we pass an `onClick` event handler to the `<Button>` in the first `<div>`?
-Remember, this is still React and JSX, so we get to use all of the functionality and features we're used to using!
+In the first example, we pass an `onClick` event handler to our component, as we normally do with most buttons in React.

-In the next `<div>`, we pass an `href` to the component as a prop.
+In the next example, we pass an `href` to the component as a prop.
 The component will render as an anchor element instead.

 Now let's test it out and see it in action!
-Run the following command to start the development server and open the `Main Site` tab to see our Button on the page with the other components already created for us:
+Run the following command to start the development server and open the [**Main Site**](https://[[HOST_SUBDOMAIN]]-3000-[[KATACODA_HOST]].environments.katacoda.com) tab:

 `npm run dev`{{execute}}

-Great work!
-As we can see on the page, our new component is rendered and contains some default styles and styles for the hover and focus states.
+As we can see on the page, our new component has joined the components we've inherited and is rendered to the page in two formats.
 The page should look something like the following image:

 ![The main page displays previously created components and the new Button components.](ui-component-docs/assets/01-1_default-btn.png)